Last Updated on 14 December 2020 by Beenote

 Add to each item the person in charge names to each of the items on the agenda.
 Participants will, therefore, have all the information in order to prepare themselves adequately.

-Set the lenght of each topic and thus, the total meeting duration.
+Set the length of each topic and thus, the total meeting duration.
 The ideal length of a meeting: between 30 and 60 minutes.
 Participants will certainly appreciate this time indicator.

 Finally, share your agenda with everyone by email, your colleagues will be well prepared.
 This also validates that everything is compliant and that no subject is forgotten.